Workers’ Comp and Pain and Suffering

 - Loss of future earning ability

 The thing to remember is that only financial losses which were the result of the injury are compensated.
 If the injury indirectly leads to damage to property or other miscellaneous expenses, workers’ comp will not pay for them.
 While the system is pretty straightforward, it can sometimes be hard to understand the workers’ comp regulations.
-If you have any questions, it can be helpful to speak with a workers’ comp lawyer, like a workers’ comp lawyer in New York.
+If you have any questions, it can be helpful to speak with a workers’ comp lawyer, like a workers’ compensation attorney Brooklyn offers.

 Thanks to Polsky, Shouldice, & Rosen, P.C. for their insight into pain and suffering as it relates to a workers’ comp case.